-Figure 2; Additional TCs on the Isotope assembly
+Figure 2.
+Additional TCs on the Isotope assembly

 The TCs & TRDs are readout using the Omega CNi3253 controllers.
 (Fig. 3).
-These have been repurposed from the FEL High Reflector instrumentation.
-The advantage is that all of these channels exist in the EPICS control system.
+These have been repurposed from existing equipment already connected to EPICs.
 The cables have been extended to the rear of the LERF vault, the controllers are placed behind the concrete support column for additional radiation shielding.